Stuart Andrew

-Stuart James Andrew (born 25 November 1971) is a Welsh politician serving as Parliamentary Under-Secretary of State for Sport, Tourism, Heritage and Civil Society since September 2022 and Parliamentary Under-Secretary of State for Equalities since October 2022.
-Andrew previously served as Government Deputy Chief Whip from 2020 to 2022, Minister of State for Housing from February to July 2022, and Minister of State for Prisons and Probation from July to September 2022.
-A member of the Conservative Party, he has been Member of Parliament (MP) for Pudsey since 2010.
+Stuart James Andrew (born 25 November 1971) is a British Conservative Party politician who has served as Shadow Secretary of State for Health and Social Care since July 2025.
+He has also been the Member of Parliament (MP) for Daventry in Northamptonshire since 2024.
+He was previously MP for Pudsey in West Yorkshire from 2010 until the constituency was abolished before the July 2024 election.

 Andrew was born in Anglesey, Wales.
 He was a councillor on Wrexham County Borough Council from 1995 to 1999.
-Elected as a Conservative, he defected to the Labour Party in 1998, before rejoining the Conservative Party in 2000.
+Elected as a Conservative, he defected to the Labour Party in 1998 before rejoining the Conservative Party in 2000.
 He was a councillor on Leeds City Council from 2003 to 2010.
 He was elected for Pudsey at the 2010 general election.
-He served as Government Deputy Chief Whip in the House of Commons from 2020 to 2022 when he was appointed Minister of State for Housing.
+He was a Parliamentary Under-Secretary of State under Theresa May.
+He served in four positions under Boris Johnson, as Vice-Chamberlain of the Household from 2019 to 2020; Government Deputy Chief Whip in the House of Commons from 2020 to 2022; Minister of State for Housing from February to July 2022, and Minister of State for Prisons and Probation from July to September 2022.
+He was appointed Parliamentary Under-Secretary of State for Sport, Tourism, Heritage and Civil Society in September 2022 by Liz Truss.
+He was retained in the position and was also appointed Parliamentary Under-Secretary of State for Equalities by Rishi Sunak in October 2022.

-Early life
+Early life and career

-Andrew was born on 25 November 1971 in Anglesey, Wales.
-He grew up in Anglesey, and was state educated at Ysgol David Hughes in Menai Bridge.
+Stuart Andrew was born on 25 November 1971 in Anglesey.
+He was state educated at Ysgol David Hughes in Menai Bridge.
 After leaving school he worked for the Department of Social Security.
 In 1994 he took a job with the British Heart Foundation, before roles at Hope House Children's Hospice and East Lancashire Hospice.
 Before being elected to Parliament he led the fundraising team for Martin House Hospice.

-Early political career

 Andrew was first elected as a Conservative councillor to represent the Maesydre ward on Wrexham County Borough Council in 1995.
 He stood unsuccessfully as a parliamentary candidate for Wrexham in the 1997 general election.
 In 1998, he left the Conservatives and defected to the Labour Party, citing issues with the "direction of the party".
 Andrew was re-elected as a Labour councillor in 1999, but resigned from the council later in the year.

-He rejoined the Conservative Party in 2000 and, after moving to Leeds, was elected to Leeds City Council between 2003 and 2010.
-He represented the Aireborough ward and then Guiseley and Rawdon ward, following boundary changes in 2004.